Ziboooo/picoMIPS-for-affine-transformation/README.md

-# CPU
+# picoMIPS for affine transformation
-try to built a simple cpu
+try to built a specific embeded processor for affine transformation